syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/TextMarkup.md

 ### Render squiggly annotation as an underline annotation

-To avoid data loss, the squiggly annotation will be rendered as an underline annotation while importing or loading a document that has it.
-Though they are rendered as underline annotations in our `SfPdfViewer`, they will be preserved as squiggly annotation on save and export.
-Attributes changes like color, opacity will also be preserved on save and export.
+To avoid data loss, the squiggly annotation will be rendered as an underline annotation while importing or loading a document.
+Though the squiggly annotation is rendered as underline annotations in the `SfPdfViewer`, it will be preserved as a squiggly annotation while saving and exporting.
+Attributes changes like color, the opacity will also be preserved on save and export.

-N>The support to add, render, and edit squiggly annotation as it is through UI or programmatically are not provided yet.
+N>The support to add, render, and edit squiggly annotation through UI or programmatically is not provided yet.

 ## Strikethrough a text